Elon Musk says Twitter is losing cash due to heavy debt and drop in advertising

 In May, he hired new chief executive Linda Yaccarino, an NBC Universal executive with deep ties to the advertising industry.

-Musk said the restrictions were needed to prevent unauthorised scraping of potentially valuable data.
+Mr Musk said the restrictions are needed to prevent unauthorised scraping of potentially valuable data.